Spy pixel: Spying effect

 A separate study found that 24.7% of 44,449 emails analyzed were embedded with at least one tracking beacon.
 Emails categorized as travel, news/media, and health had the highest prevalence of tracking, with 57.8%, 51.9%, and 43.4% containing at least one tracking beacon respectively.
 On the other hand, emails categorized as email client, social networking, and education have the least tracking, with 0.6%, 1.6%, and 3.8% containing at least one tracking beacon respectively.
 Through a survey, the authors also found that 52.1% of participants who checked email quite often were unaware that they could be tracked from simply opening an email.
 86% of participants consider email tracking as a serious privacy threat.

 According to poll results from Zogby International, 80% of consumers are either "somewhat" or "very" concerned about online tracking.
 Consumers who perceive a lack of business or governmental regulation will try to regain power through a variety of responses, such as fabricating personal information, using privacy-enhancing technologies, and refusing to purchase.
 At the same time, some argue that people's perceptions about privacy have changed with the times.
 For example, Mark Zuckerberg, founder of Facebook, said, "People have really gotten comfortable not only sharing more information and different kinds, but more openly and with more people.
 That social norm is just something that has evolved over time."
-Ironically, Facebook was also at the center of the Facebook-Cambridge Analytica data scandal in 2018.

 Cambridge Analytica used a third-party app called “thisisyourdigitallife” to collect information from over 50 million Facebook users.
 Access to users' emails can expose them to data leaks.
 Four researchers from the University of Iowa and the Lahore University of Management Sciences designed and deployed CanaryTrap, which identifies data misuse by third-party apps on online social networks.
 It does this by linking a honeytoken to a user’s social media page and then watches for unrecognized usage.
 Specifically, the authors shared email addresses as honeytokens and watched for any unrecognized use of those email addresses.
 After performing an experiment on 1,024 Facebook pages, the authors discover multiple counts of data misuse.
 422 unrecognized emails were received on honeytokens shared with 20 Facebook apps.
 Within those 422 emails, 76 were categorized as malicious or spam.
 Furthermore, third-party trackers can be considered as “adversaries” to Internet users because the use of HTTP cookies, Flash cookies, and DOM storage breaks data confidentiality between the users and the websites they interact with.

 Overall, researchers at Carnegie Mellon University and Qualcomm found that many users don't see tracking as black and white.
 Many want control over tracking and think that it has its benefits, but don't know how to control tracking or distrust current tools.
 Out of 35 participants in the study, fourteen saw tracking as conditionally positive, eight saw it as generally neutral, nine saw it as generally negative, and the remaining four had mixed feelings.
 Twelve participants felt resigned to tracking.